Operational measures

 A reportable event is considered resolved when:

 The upper control limit is calculated for a set of consecutive reportable event resolution times.
-It is three standard deviations from the mean for this set of data.
+It is calculated using the moving range method with a constant of 2.66.

 New guidance for providers about reportable events came into effect on 1 January 2022.
 The data shown here is based only on reportable events that were first recorded after the new guidance took effect.
 Any reportable events recorded before the new guidance took effect are not included.